By Doug Newman

 I am a theological doofus and will probably always be one.
 The deep questions of theology dumbfound me just as much as questions like “How does my car run?” or “What do women want?”
 I will not let this deter me in my attempt to explain what makes Jesus RADICALLY unique.

 Christianity is not a religion.
 “Christian religion” is an oxymoron.
 I am not a religious person.
 (I have a bad attitude about most churches, especially the larger ones.)
 Religion is man’s attempt to reach God on man’s terms.
 Christianity is when God reaches down to man on His supernatural terms.
 Our good deeds may impress man, but they will not save us.
 (Ephesians 2:8, 9) God spells out a plan for salvation, which comes only through faith in Jesus Christ.
-(Acts 4:12) This seems so much easier than all the good works religions demand.
+(Acts 4:12) This is so much easier than all the good works religions demand.

 And so it was one night two thousand years ago that the King of the Universe was born to a virgin peasant girl in a forgotten backwater of the Roman Empire.
 Jesus never accumulated any wealth, invented anything, wrote any books, won any awards, broke any records, held any office, commanded any armies or did any of the other things that the world equates with greatness.
 At the age of 33, He was crucified for treason.
-(Luke 23:2) However, He lived the most remarkable life in human history.
+(Luke 23:2) Yet, He lived the most remarkable life in human history.
 (Read the prophesies in Isaiah 52:13-53:12.)

 Jesus claimed that He was God.
 “I am the way, the truth, and the life: no man cometh unto the Father, but by me.”
 (John 14:6) How is that for audacious?
 You simply cannot make a more audacious claim than this.